semimod/openvaf-website/content/docs/details/performance.md

 The BSIMBULK model is not available in Ngspice by default.
-However, an experimental Verilog-A file that was adjusted for compilation with ADMS is available which allows a good comparison between ADMS based simulations and OpenVAF based simulations with Ngspice.
+However, an experimental Verilog-A model that was adjusted for compilation with ADMS is available.
+Hence, this enables a fair comparison between ADMS and OpenVAF in the same simulator.

 Benchmark: Simulation of MOSFET output characteristics with very fine bias steps.